hwdsl2/self-hosted-ai-stack/README.md

 AnythingLLM is configured through its web UI at `http://<server-ip>:3001`.
 You can change the LLM provider, model, embedding engine, and other settings in **Settings**.
 See [AnythingLLM docs](https://docs.useanything.com/) for more details.

 **Use the stack's Embeddings service (optional).** By default AnythingLLM embeds documents in-process with its bundled MiniLM model and stores the vectors in its own LanceDB.
 To use the stack's [Embeddings](https://github.com/hwdsl2/docker-embeddings) service (BAAI/bge-small-en-v1.5) and/or the stack's pgvector-enabled Postgres instead, edit the `anythingllm` service in `docker-compose.yml`: comment out `EMBEDDING_ENGINE=native` and uncomment the opt-in block beneath it.
 Also uncomment the `depends_on` note so the embeddings/db services start first.

 When `VECTOR_DB=pgvector` is enabled and no `PGVECTOR_CONNECTION_STRING` is set, AnythingLLM uses the generated Postgres password from `ai-stack-shared` automatically.
+AnythingLLM auto-creates the `vector` extension and `anythingllm_vectors` table on first use.

+> [!CAUTION]
-AnythingLLM auto-creates the `vector` extension and `anythingllm_vectors` table on first use. ⚠️ Switching the embedder or vector store on an existing deployment makes previously embedded documents incompatible — re-embed your workspaces after the change.
+> Switching the embedder or vector store on an existing deployment makes previously embedded documents incompatible — re-embed your workspaces after the change.

 For detailed configuration options, API reference, and model management, see the documentation in each service's repository.